leeway64/LWCosmicEquations/doc/README.md

-# Additional Information on LWCosmicEquations
+# Additional Information on the Kardashev Scale, the Drake Equation, and the Fermi Paradox

 ## The Kardashev Scale